sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-4/Dynamic-Memory-Allocation.md

 ![[Pasted image 20230201223809.png]]

 The main disadvantage of boundary tags is that it results in a large overhead as the number of blocks in the heap grows.
 A small optimization can be made by making the allocated/free bit accessible in the low order bits of the block meaning that when checking the previous block to see if it is freeable you just need to check that bit, which can be done in constant time still.

+You could also store the allocation bit of the previous block to remove the need of the footer block entirely.
+This is only possible if allocation sizes of multiple of 4 or more (so there are 2 free bits available).

 ### Explicit Free List